Phone:+61 3 9225 6266

 Dr Kylie Weston-Scheuber practises primarily in commercial law.

-Kylie has a range of commercial law experience, including in the areas of building and construction (particularly Security of Payments), banking and finance, contractual disputes and corporations.
+Kylie has a range of commercial law experience, including in the areas of building and construction (particularly Security of Payments), consumer law, banking and finance, insurance, contractual disputes and corporations.
 She also advises and appears in administrative law matters, both judicial review and merits review, and in matters involving regulatory compliance.

-Kylie is listed in Doyles Guide as a Recommended Construction and Infrastructure Junior Counsel (nationally for 2017) and as a Leading Junior Counsel in Construction and Infrastructure ( Victoria for 2017).
+Kylie is listed in Doyle's Guide as a Recommended Construction and Infrastructure Junior Counsel in Victoria for 2019 and has previously been listed in Doyles Guide nationally and for Victoria.